 The City Ordinance related to towing can be found at the following Web site under Title 13, Section 6: The Code of the City of Austin, TX.

 Additionally, a citizen has the right to request a hearing with the Justice of the Peace contesting the non-consent tow.
 The Bill of Rights can be found here and a Spanish Version is also available.

 (Towed from private property)

 At the entrance/exit of a parking lot, red and white signs should be posted with the name and phone number of the tow company for citizens to call and find out exactly where their vehicle is located.
-They can also inquire with the property manager.
+They can also visit http://www.autoreturn.com.

 The most common reasons for non-consent tows from private property are not having a permit properly displayed, not parking in a designated spot, or parking and leaving the premises without doing business in one of the establishments of the parking lot.
 Additionally, cars are sometimes repossessed by the lender or impounded for being abandoned or a traffic hazard on the road.

 Most vehicles redeemed the same day of impoundment will cost around $193.00 ($150.00 towing fee, $20.00 impound fee, $20.00 storage fee, plus tax).
 Additionally, fees may apply if the vehicle is larger than 10,000 lbs and if a winch is needed to tow it.
-Please refer to the tow fee schedule.
+For all Police Impounds or Non-Preference tow’s from a collision, a $25 admin fee will be applied.
+For all other fees or for additional information please refer to the tow fee schedule.

 What should I do when I see flashing lights behind me?